 Compassionate Geek® Train-the-Trainer

-The goal for the training to prepare participants to lead The Compassionate Geek® one-day customer service seminar The Fundamentals of IT Customer Service: The Fine Art of Serving End-Users, Other Customers, Co-Workers, and Everyone Else
+The goal for the training to prepare participants to lead The Compassionate Geek® one-day customer service seminar The Customer Service Secrets of Successful IT Professionals: How to Master IT Customer Service.

 Participants will be prepared to present the information in an effective and engaging manner.
 They will learn how to use story-telling as a powerful teaching technique, how to respond to questions from participants, lead participant activities to reinforce concepts and lead discussions among participants.